The Clear Edge

 Timeline Reality

-• You’re building organizational capacity, not just growing revenue, so this can’t be rushed and infrastructure needs time to stabilize.
+During this period you are building organizational capacity rather than just growing revenue, which means the process can’t be rushed and the new infrastructure needs time to stabilize under real operating conditions.

-• Operators who skip this and jump to $180K typically crash back to $120K within 6 months.
+Operators who try to skip this capacity-building window and push straight to $180K on $120K infrastructure usually spike briefly and then crash back down to around $120K within about 6 months.

 What Breaks Here

-• You need structured systems: weekly leadership meetings, monthly all-hands, clear goals, transparent metrics, and decision frameworks.
+You now need structured systems — weekly leadership meetings, monthly all-hands, clear goals, transparent metrics, and defined decision frameworks — so the team knows what matters, how you’re tracking, and who decides what.

 Revenue Math